 The benefit of passing on money while you’re still around is to reduce the overall value of your estate and the potential IHT liabilities.

 Inheritance Tax planning

-However, if they felt that it was affordable to do so they could gift £700,000 to their beneficiaries immediately reducing the estate value to £2,000,000 (albeit the gift remains chargeable to IHT for seven years).
-With the estate immediately reduced to £2,000,000 the full RNRB reclaim of £175,000 per person is potentially available.
+However, they could choose to gift £700,000 to their beneficiaries immediately reducing the estate value to £2 million - though the gift remains chargeable for IHT for seven years.
+This would immediately reduce the value of the estate to £2 million and so the full RNRB reclaim of £175,000 per person is potentially available.

 Intergenerational wealth transfer

 Financial planning can be a family business by considering how to use wealth in the best and most tax-efficient way.

 The emergence of the ‘Bank of Grandma and Grandad’ has helped fund childcare costs, school fees or university tuition fees for the next generation – for their grandchildren.